THE HIGHLAND RAILWAY SOCIETY

 The Society has a library and large photographic collection which are available for member's research.
 Many of these have been deposited in the Highland Council's Archive in Inverness and are being added to its Am Baile website.

-The society's drawings are invaluable for researchers and modellers.
+The Society's drawings are invaluable for researchers and modellers.
 A full list of the drawings is available to downloaded.

 Modellers are well catered for.
 The Society produces several components for 4mm and 7mm builders and keeps track of all the commercially available models and components.
 Limited run kits are produced to complement those that are commercially available.